Beach House: Influences

 Some music outlets have also compared Legrand's vocals to 1980s psychedelic rock vocalist Kendra Smith of the band Opal.
-Guitarist Alex Scally plays a Fender Stratocaster guitar in an E♭ Tuning.
 The group's influences include the Zombies, Brian Wilson, Neil Young, Big Star, and Chris Bell.
 In 2021, Beach House named My Bloody Valentine's m b v (2013) as their favorite album in the last 25 years, stating that it was "worth the long wait after Loveless".

-Beach House re-recorded the Tony, Caro and John song "Snowdon Song" and renamed it "Lovelier Girl".
-The song was released on the band's self-titled album with no attribution.
+Beach House re-recorded British folk trio Tony, Caro and John's song, "Snowdon Song," for their debut studio album, renaming it to "Lovelier Girl" and modifying its original arrangements.
+The song was released on the band's self-titled album with no given attribution to the trio.
 Initially, Tony Dore of Tony, Caro and John stated, "I haven't seen much yet in terms of royalties or acknowledgement of authorship".
 Several months later, however, Dore disclosed that discussions had taken place to apply proper attribution on re-releases of the self-titled album.

 Legrand has described creating new music and releasing albums as a necessity for the band, saying, "When we decide that a record is finished, I think it's really about coming to terms with saying 'OK, I think we've done everything that we could do, and now it's time to let these things go.'
 Because if we hold onto them, we might destroy them or they might never come out.
 There are all different types of artists and I think that some people like to hold onto things and they get very perfectionistic.
 But perfectionism is kind of a synonym for destruction.
 It can really be a deterrent for one's evolution.
 Alex and I have always felt that putting records out is very necessary.
 It's a gut feeling we have."